 HP also enhanced the keyboard on the latest generations, taking what was already an excellent version and making it better.
 The Elite Dragonfly Max enjoys a keyboard that’s perfectly consistent across every key in terms of its switches, which offer tons of travel and a springy bottoming action with exactly the right amount of pressure required to register a keystroke.
 This is at least on par with the Spectre’s keyboard, with a lighter yet confident feel that makes typing an actually pleasant experience.
 The keyboard layout is also functional and more traditional than the Spectre’s.

-Theis a great business 2-in-1 that any professional would love to see added to its company’s fleet of laptops.
+The HP Elite Dragonfly Max is a great business 2-in-1 that any professional would love to see added to its company’s fleet of laptops.
 If you’re a writer, you’ll buy it for one of the best keyboards you can find on any laptop, period.